polterguy/polterguy.github.io/plugins/magic.lambda.dates/index.md

 ## How to use [time]

-This slots returns a time object, which is useful for doing math operations with a date and time object, allowing you to for instance subtract 5 days from the current date and time.
+This slot returns a time object, which is useful for doing math operations with a date and time object, allowing you to for instance subtract 5 days from the current date and time.
 Below is an example.

 ```